johnnyapol/heart2spotify/README.md

 Documentation will be improved as I have more time.
 For now, see `config.json.sample` for configuring the progrma.
 Configurations should be saved as `config.json`.

+One key caveat is this program is currently not a daemon for simplicitly reasons.
+It simply synchronizes on run and stops.
+I currently use systemd timers or cron to automate running it.
+On Windows, the task scheduler would probably be sufficient.

 ## Requirements

 Python 3.6+